 Google Code Jam

 Kaggle hosts advanced data science and machine learning competitions for a generous amount of cash prize (ranging from $5,000 to $1,500,000!).
-The contests are often sponsored by companies such as Google, Zillow, and the Department of Homeland Security.
+The contests are often sponsored by companies such as Google, Zillow, and even the Department of Homeland Security.
 However, these competitions opens to adults as well and are highly competitive.

 Got another competition?